 Student success and achievement following graduation from the program, including job placements in the field and graduate school placements at the doctoral level, are evaluated annually by the Director of Graduate Studies and the Director of the Art History Program.
 3. Reporting of Results (Must at least report annually to the Dean of college/school.)
 A summary of findings based on this assessment will be provided to the Dean's office via the department chair each July in the Annual Report.
-Annual Academic Assessment Report MA in Art History in Arts of the Americas May 2024 Results of analysis of assessment of Student Learning Outcomes First-year students were assessed through a significant written research project of 15-20 pages in ARHS 6303: Culture Wars (fall 2023).
-Students received numerical marks on their final research projects from 0-100, with 90-100 equivalent to an A grade, 80-89 equivalent to a B grade, and so forth.
-Students received the following marks: 96, 93, 90, 90, 86, and 84.
-These numerical results reflect solid performance on all learning outcomes, with especially strong results from two students, who received grades of 96 and 93, respectively.
-The instructor was satisfied with the performance of all students on this assignment, which reflects strong results on all learning outcomes for the MA in Art History in Arts of the Americas degree program.
+Annual Academic Assessment Report MA in Art History in Arts of the Americas, 2024-2025 May 2025 Results of analysis of assessment of Student Learning Outcomes First-year MA students were assessed through two written research projects in ARHS 60003: Art History's Histories: Critical Historiography and Methodology (fall 2024).
+These research projects included an object analysis and an institutional analysis, and together they assessed all Student Learning Outcomes.
+Both projects were graded on a scale from 0-100, with 90-100 equivalent to an A grade, 80-89 equivalent to a B grade, and so forth.
+Students received the following marks on the object analysis: 93, 93, 91, 90, and 86.
+Students receive the following marks on the institution analysis: 94, 93, 92, 89, and 85.
+These scores reflect good academic performance on these assignments, with especially strong outcomes for three of the students.
+The outcomes demonstrate satisfactory results on all learning outcomes for the MA in Art History in Arts of the Americas degree program.
 First-year students also completed self-assessment each semester.
 Based on these self-assessments, all students are currently on track in their progress to degree.
-Second-year students are assessed through a Qualifying Paper and Comprehensive Oral Examination.
-As this is the first year of the MA program, it was not possible to assess any second-year students.
-It also was not possible to evaluate student success through job and graduate school placements following graduation from the program as the program has not yet produced graduates.
+Second-year students were assessed through a Qualifying Paper and Comprehensive Oral Examination, both completed in the final semester of the degree program.
+All second-year students passed the Qualifying Paper and the Comprehensive Oral Examination.
+Having completed all degree requirements, all second-year students were awarded the MA degree in May.
+Second-year student success demonstrates satisfactory results on all learning outcomes for the MA in Art History in Arts of the Americas degree program.
+While students have just graduated and are therefore still seeking job and graduate school placements, many have already secured permanent full-time jobs at major arts institutions, including entry-level curatorial and research positions at Crystal Bridges Museum of American art and at Art Bridges Foundation.
+Others have secured short-term work in the field as research assistants.
+Many students intend to apply for advanced graduate degree programs in the fall.
+There will be more data with which to track student success through job and graduate school placements of our recent graduates in the coming year.
 Any changes to degree/certificate planned or made on the basis of the assessment and analysis None.